ORGANIZED KITCHEN DRAWERS: THE REVEAL

 Anything that was old, rusty and had no purpose, was cleared out, and I picked up a few new pieces to replace some of the old ones.

 I still store cold food in plastic containers from time to time, and also for the kids’ lunches, but I got rid of the bulk of our plastic a few years ago.
-I much prefer keeping leftovers in glass containers, and I love the snap-on lids.
+I much prefer keeping leftovers in these cglass containers, I love the snap-on lids.

-Personally, I prefer having drawers in our kitchen over kitchen cabinets- they’re so much more functional, and you can store far more in them.
+Personally, I prefer having lower drawers in our kitchen over kitchen cabinets – they’re so much more functional, and you can store far more in them.

-Thank you for reading with me today, I hope my organized kitchen drawers help you feel like getting on top of your projects of decluttering and organizing!
-If you’re putting it off like I was, just remember – all you have to do is one drawer at a time. xo
+Thank you for reading with me today, I hope my organized kitchen drawers help you feel like getting on top of your projects of decluttering and organizing.
+If you’re putting it off like I was, just remember – all you have to do is one drawer at a time.
+Trust me when I tell you, when everything is clean, tidy and organized, life is a lot easier. xo

 Hi!
 Your kitchen is super organized and I love it!!!
 I also have been using mixmatched bowls and dishes but from my shelves and it is so annoying :) we are going to have a kitchen renovation so I wanted to ask you your drawer dimensions for plates and bowls, looks like just the right size!
 Thank you so much!!!